Seenevasaraj/Design-and-ramp-up-a-minimal-microservice-backend/README.md

-# Please move on master branch
+# Please move to master branch
- And then get a project , thank you.
+ to view a project , thank you.